 Criteria for application:

-• Must complete a Criminal Record/Vulnerable Sector Check
+• Must be able to provide a clear Criminal Record/Vulnerable Sector Check before the beginning of work placement.

 Tuition and fees